Hopefully you'll find additional answers to your questions here.

 However, you may like to assist us by filling in the form on the Join The Ride page.
 It helps us to predict rider numbers, and you'll keep up to date with any alterations to the event.

 I'm from out of town.
 Where can I stay?

-Bowentown Beach Holiday Park are offering a 10% discount on accommodation for riders at the Waihi Beach event.
-Please book directly on their website and enter the code: choose green when you go to the check-out.
+Bowentown Beach Holiday Park are offering a 15% discount on accommodation for riders at the Waihi Beach event.
+Please book directly on their website and enter the code: NUDE15 when you go to the check-out.
 Alternatively, you can call the office to make your booking by phone and mention that you're riding in the World Naked Bike Ride.
 NOTE: You may NOT be naked within the Holiday Park.

 What do I need to bring?

 Please come prepared!
 Here are some things to remember: